lucyhattersley/nand2tetris/projects/06/assembler.md

 Parse input stream
 ------------------
-6. Go through list to find L Commands
+6. Go through list to find
-7. Add each L Command to the symbol table:
+    1. Add each L Command to the symbol table:
         1. SYMBOL = line number IE: if (LOOP) is on line 16
         (LOOP) = 0000 0000 0000 1000
         2. Remove SYMBOL from input stream array
+    2. Check if A COMMAND is Variable symbol
+        Map variable to memory location starting at RAM 16 (0x0010)

 Translate the stream to binary commands
 ---------------------------------------